- Latest NewsUp-to-date articles giving you information on best practice and policy changes.

 Young people with offline vulnerabilities report higher rates of encounters with harm online.
 Yet they also need and depend on the digital environment more than other children.

-Based on studies exploring large samples from The Cybersurvey, peer reviewed academic research and reports for policy and practice, you'll gain nuanced insights and practical steps to implement.
+- Gain nuanced insights and practical steps to implement, based on studies exploring large samples from The Cybersurvey, peer reviewed academic research and reports for policy and practice.

 Adrienne Katz, Director, Youthworks Consulting Ltd